wazuh/wazuh-documentation/source/installation_guide/index.rst

 Installation guide
 ========================

 This document will guide you through the installation process, from downloading Wazuh to registering agents.
 Before installing, you would be well advised to view the :ref:`Getting started <getting_started>` section.
 See the :ref:`User manual <user_manual>` for configuration overview.
-For interactive help, our `email support forum <https://groups.google.com/d/forum/wazuh>`_ is availablei.
+For interactive help, our `email support forum <https://groups.google.com/d/forum/wazuh>`_ is available.
 You can subscribe by sending an email to ``wazuh+subscribe@googlegroups.com``.

-We will set up a distributed architecture based on two servers:
+This guide is mostly focused on a distributed architecture based on two servers.
+If you are setting everything up on one server, just perform all the steps on the same server, following the notes about single-server setups found in the Filebeat and Logstash configuration sections.

- - **Wazuh server**: Runs the Wazuh manager, API and Filebeat.
+ - **Wazuh server**: Runs the Wazuh manager, API and probably Filebeat.
  - **Elastic Stack**: Runs the Elasticsearch engine, Logstash server and Kibana (including the Wazuh App).

 .. thumbnail:: ../images/installation/installing_wazuh.png